bozsahin/ceng444/project-material/project1/README.md

 Write a README to help the evaluator check how these examples can be tested independently.

 There are some constraints in well-formed XPLN programs, which you can handle by tree-walking or some other means.
 The tree-walking system of antlr4 is flexible enough so that you can override the parse-tree methods of only the nodes of your own choosing.
+This is explained in lab-material section of this repo, under antlr.
+Google it to find more examples.
+Parr's book on antlr includes some real-life examples too.

 In project 1, you are expected to implement just one condition for well-formed XPLN programs: The main body and every function defined must have at least one <code>return</code> statement.
 It is not our present concern whether that <code>return</code> statement is reachable, because this requires flow analysis, which we will talk about later.